 - Concordia University (St. Paul)

 - St. Catherine University

 - University of St. Thomas

-The Phillips Scholars Program is administered by the Minnesota Private College Fund in partnership with the financial aid offices of 16 private colleges and universities.
-The program is funded by The Jay and Rose Phillips Family Foundation.
+The Phillips Scholars Program is administered by the Minnesota Private College Fund in partnership with the financial aid offices of 15 private colleges and universities.
+The program is funded by The Jay and Rose Phillips Family Foundation of Minnesota.